ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Infrastructure.md

     - Selecting a region that's close to customers
     - content can be send to customers faster
 3. Availability services within a region
+    - Certain services only available in certain region
+4. Pricing
+    - same services in different region may have different pricing